scaleoutsystems/fedn/README.md

 FEDn is modular and enables developers to configure and deploy FedML networks for different use-cases and deployment scenarios, ranging from cross-silo to cross-device.
 The framework takes a ML-framework agnostic approach to training federated models, treating client-side model updates and model aggregation as a black-box problem.

-*Warning, this is an early version of the software.
-Do not use as is for production scenarios!*

 ## Core Features
 FEDn currently supports a horizontally scalable Hierarchical Federated Averaging orchestration scheme.
 The present version supports Keras Sequential models out of the box, but a user can implement a custom helper class to support other ML frameworks - the only requirement is that it should make sense to average model parameters.
 Additional FedML training protocols, including support for various types of federated ensemble models, and helpers for PyTorch (as well as other popular frameworks), are in active development.